code-423n4/code-contests/JUDGING_CRITERIA.md

 At the end of a given contest period, all reports will be reviewed and categorized based on criteria.
 Pending sponsor review, final reports will be added to the appropriate [contests](contests/README.md) directory within this repository.
 Results will then be shared on the C4 Discord and winners will be announced on the [C4 Twitter](https://twitter.com/code423n4).

+:shipit: > Reports are also judged based on grammar, conciseness, and form
 ## Scoring
-The scoring system has two primary goals: rewarding Wardens for finding unique bugs and hardening C4 code contests to sybil attacks.
-A secondary goal of the scoring system is to incentivize contestants to form squads and encourage coordination.
+The scoring system has two primary goals:

-> Reports are also judged based on grammar, conciseness, and format.
+- Rewarding Wardens for finding unique bugs
+- Hardening C4 code contests to sybil attacks
+- Encouraging coordination by incentivizing Wardens to form teams.
 ## Estimating Risk
 C4 judges refer to the standard model as presented in the OWASP approach to risk analysis where: